 2000 AD - issue 113

-I’m wondering if I should keep on with my project of going back and once again reading issues of 2000 AD from the late 1970s and early 1980s.
+I write a lot about 2000 AD, and I have a 2000 AD page where I link to all the issues I have talked about on this site.
+Unfortunately, I’m wondering if I should keep on with my project of going back and once again reading issues of 2000 AD from the late 1970s and early 1980s.
 The problem is that there is a lot of sexism and racism in these comic books, and by writing about them, I may be validating this.
-They’re sexist in their lack of female characters, and racist in the ethnic stereotypes that appear now and again in the pages of this comic book.
+They're sexist in their lack of female characters, and racist in the ethnic stereotypes that appear now and again within the pages.
 It’s a real worry for me, but I guess these are the comics I read when I was a kid, and I get a real strong kick of nostalgia from rereading them.
 I’m going to stick with 2000 AD for now, but be warned, this is not a comic book I can unreservedly recommend.

 In my journey through the back issues of 2000 AD, I have reached issue 113 of the comic book.
 Issue 113 of 2000 AD has a very iconic cover.
 I remember being amazed by it, when I first saw it on the 19 May 1979.
 It is a very different, more painterly style than any comic book cover 2000 AD had had up to that point.
 I remember being aware that this was something new and different.